surajondev/awesome-web3.0/README.md

 ---

-This repository is contsist of collection of awesome resources to learn Web 3.0.
+This repository is consists of collection of awesome resources to learn Web 3.0.

 - [Blockchain](#blockchain)
 - [Ethereum](#ethereum)